uiuc-ae353/uiuc-ae353.github.io/design_project_3.md

 - The goal in this project is to minimize the time your drone takes to reach the last ring.
   <span style="color:red">Please record the timings if the drone is successful in reaching the last state, and include them in your report.
 We will have a leaderboard (Top 7) for the fastest drone to reach the last ring on the website!</span>.
 If you do not want to be included in the leaderboard, please email the TA (gokulp2@illinois.edu).
+- The fastest drone will receive 8 bonus points, the second fastest will receive 6 points, the third fastest will receive 5 points, and the remaining entries in the Top 7 will receive 4 points.
+Any drone that successfully completes the course but does not make the leaderboard will earn 2 bonus points.

 ### Deliverables